-Dr. Laffitte is a licensed counselor in Maryland and the District of Columbia.
+Dr. Laffitte is a licensed counselor and clinical supervisor in Maryland and the District of Columbia.
 She is certified as a National Certified Counselor and a Distance Credentialed Counselor.
 She earned her doctorate from Argosy University in Counseling Education and Supervision.
-Her research focus includes military/veterans, trauma, and the justice involved populations.
+Her research focus includes military/veterans, trauma, and justice-involved populations.

-Dr. Laffite’s clinical background and training includes working with clients who experience PTSD, grief and loss, depression, trauma, sexual and physical abuse, relationship, divorce, anger management and anxiety.
-She believes in person-centered counseling where the therapist role is to be fully present and authentic.
+Dr. Laffite’s clinical background and training include working with clients who experience PTSD, grief and loss, depression, trauma, sexual and physical abuse, relationship, divorce, anger management, and anxiety.
+She believes in person-centered counseling where the therapist’s role is to be fully present and authentic.
 However, she utilizes a Cognitive Behavioral Therapy (CBT) and Solution Focus Therapy (SFT) approach.
-She believes it is important to identify the problem and implement goals to achieve desired results.
+She believes it is important to identify the problem and implement goals to achieve the desired results.
 She collaborates with clients to create a treatment plan to attain their goals.

 Additionally, Dr. Laffitte has presented locally and nationally on military issues, advocacy for marginalized populations, and careers.